Frequently Asked Questions

 What is the Hygraph MCP server and what does it do?

-The Hygraph MCP server connects Hygraph directly to AI assistants through the Model Context Protocol (MCP).
-It acts as a secure bridge between AI assistants (such as Claude, Cursor, Windsurf, or VS Code) and Hygraph’s Content API, allowing large language models (LLMs) to interact with your Hygraph project using natural language commands.
-This enables developers and platform teams to build intelligent, compliant AI integrations that feel native to Hygraph, without reinventing API logic for every project.
-Learn more.
+The Hygraph MCP server connects Hygraph directly to AI assistants via the Model Context Protocol (MCP).
+It acts as a bridge between AI tools (such as Claude, Cursor, Windsurf, or VS Code) and Hygraph’s Content API, allowing large language models (LLMs) to interact with your Hygraph project using natural language commands in a secure, structured, and standardized way.
+[Source]

-What tasks can I perform with the Hygraph MCP server?
+What tasks can I automate with the Hygraph MCP server?

-With the MCP server, you can fetch, create, update, and publish content through your existing Hygraph APIs using AI assistants.
-Example tasks include: generating social media summaries from blog posts, creating new product entries, updating draft posts, checking content models, listing posts with authors, moving content between environments, performing bulk updates, and generating/publishing content automatically based on prompts or structured data.
-Note: Delete and unpublish operations are not currently supported via MCP.
-See full capabilities.
+You can automate tasks such as fetching blog posts, generating social media summaries, creating and publishing new product entries, updating draft posts, checking content models, listing posts with authors, moving content between environments, performing bulk updates, and generating/publishing content automatically based on prompts or structured data.
+[Source]

 Which AI assistants and IDEs are compatible with the Hygraph MCP server?